Length: 38 - 46 mm

 This beautiful damsel boasts a bright metallic red thorax in the males, with cream-colored striping.
 Occasionally the male's coloration is more of a reddish bronze than bright red.
-Females have metallic green thoraxes, or else bronzy green.
+Females have metallic green thoraxes, or else bronzy green ones.

 The spot at the base of the wings is usually bright red in the male.
-Females may have a red spot too, but more often their spot is a subtle amber.
+Females may have a red spot too, but more often their spot is a subtle reddish-amber.

 Don't hang around ponds looking for this one.
 While occasionally found at large lakes, the species most typical habitat is a sunny riverbank.
 You will find the American Rubyspots perched on plants along the bank, or on rocks in the river itself.